Friday, April 26, 2024

 Mahrattas are a diverse group of people.
 There is no single Haplogroup present among different clans.
 The clans are mostly assembled from prehistoric Kolis, Kunbis, mixed Kshatriyas and local Marati people.

 Pawar clan has probably a H1a haplogroup.
-Shinde has H-Z5882 from Koli/Central Asian mixed heritage and Bhonsle has a R1a probably.
-There is also small J2b present among Dangars and some of the Mahrattas.
+Shinde has H-Z5882 from Koli/Central Asian mixed heritage and Bhonsle are a R1a probably.
+There is also small J2b2 present among Dangars and some of the Mahrattas.
+The Gaekwads are probably R2a based on few tested samples.
+Overall H1a would be the biggest group among Mahrattas but exact percent of H1a-M82 Vs M52 Vs M69 Vs H3 is unknown.
+The Patwardhans are a mixed group of R1a and H1a.
+The Chitpawans have big percent L1a-M27 and R1a and H1a.

 Friday, March 1, 2024